original logo

 Six types of problems disrupt the orderly enjoyment of the league, and require your action:

-1. Communication – Check to see who said what, and when, and how often to the opponent.
+1. Communication– Check to see who said what, and when, and how often to the opponent.
 Evaluate the compliance with scheduling procedures and deadlines (see Statutes and Player Handbook).

 1. Statutes Section 10.C (Scheduling Instructions) give the guidelines for arranging a time to play a game. and the penalties if certain deadlines are not met.
 If a game does not get scheduled, refer to those instructions when determining greater or equal blame.

-2. First Contact Deadline - If only one player talked by the First Contact Deadline (Thursday, 22:00 ICC), the non-talking player now has partial blame assigned to him.
+2. First Offer Deadline - If only one player talked by the First Offer Deadline (Thursday, 22:00 ICC), the non-talking player now has partial blame assigned to him.
 That player must now accept one of the offended player’s previously offered times, rather than being allowed to suggest times of his own.
 Should he decline to do so, and the offended player has not modified his offers, a forfeit win is awarded to the offended player.

 2. Unable to agree on a time to play - If the players began talking, promptly upon the posting of pairings, but could not agree on a time to play, you will have to look over the individual situation carefully.
 Evaluate whether each player made valiant efforts to play the game by compromising.
 If you do see such good faith efforts by both players, rule a set game draw.
 But if you find that one player insisted on a very narrow window in which to play, or insisted on an adjournment that the other player could not accommodate, it is a forfeit in favor of the player with more availability to play during the week of the round.
 Remember, you have the commitment section in the Players’ Handbook, and you have an offended party to look out for.